SeldonIO/seldon-core/components/seldon-request-logger/README.md

 # On-going work

-TODO: SOURCE IS ALWAYS http://localhost:8000/ WHEN COMING FROM EXECUTOR

 TODO: HANDLE GRPC
-TODO: THINK ABOUT SHADOW CASE - HOW TO ENSURE WE HAVE SOMETHING TO LINK DEFAULT AND SHADOW?
-MULTIPLE SHADOWS? https://github.com/SeldonIO/seldon-core/issues/1207
+TODO: ELEMENTS ARE CURRENTLY CREATED TO SPLIT FEATURES AND MAKE SEARCHABLE BY FEATURE VALUE.
+BUT ONLY FOR NON-BATCHED.
 TODO: FEEDBACK - IF SENT WITH CUSTOM ID HEADER COULD SUPPORT A/B TESTS WITH RECORDED RESULTS
+TODO: SOURCE IS ALWAYS http://localhost:8000/ WHEN COMING FROM EXECUTOR.
+PROB NOT LOGGER PROBLEM.